ajv-validator/ajv/README.md

 Example:

 ```
+/**
+ * without "async" and "transpile" options (or with option {async: true})
-// without "async" option Ajv will choose the first supported/installed option in this order:
+ * Ajv will choose the first supported/installed option in this order:
-// 1. native generator function wrapped with co
+ * 1. native generator function wrapped with co
-// 2. es7 async functions transpiled with nodent
+ * 2. es7 async functions transpiled with nodent
-// 3. es7 async functions transpiled with regenerator
+ * 3. es7 async functions transpiled with regenerator
+ */

 var ajv = Ajv();